Support patients to understand the dangers of air pollution

 The project will provide a unique opportunity for GPs to co-create and disseminate a communications campaign to increase air quality awareness and actions that can reduce exposure to air pollution, across patients across Islington and beyond.

-Please note that whilst the project is primarily targeted at GPs, practice nurses are also welcome to register for the project.
+Please note that whilst the project is primarily targeted at GPs, practice nurses and pharmacists are also welcome to register for the project.

 What Is Involved?